vigneshmersal/Laravel/application/composer.md

 ## Create project
 > composer create-project --prefer-dist laravel/laravel blog

+create a new application with all of the authentication scaffolding compiled and installed:
+> laravel new blog --auth

 ## Done everything for us - like composer|migration
 > composer require laracasts/generators --dev
 > composer require laracasts/testdummy --dev